Francesco-Ferrillo/PassBox/README.md

 The app requires a MongoDB Atlas database:

-Visit the MongoDB Atlas website [MongoDB]: https://www.mongodb.com/products/platform/atlas-database "click here to open mongodb.com" and create a free account.
+Visit the MongoDB Atlas website [MongoDB]: (https://www.mongodb.com/products/platform/atlas-database) and create a free account.
     Set up a new cluster and create a database user with access credentials.
     Obtain the connection string (URL) for your cluster.
 This will look something like: